The Movie

 Busker Alley: In Production

 "Competition is fierce out there.
-Some of my comments have been mentioned a few times in some other crazy documentaries and I didn't even perform.
+Some of my comments have been mentioned a few times in some other crazy documentaries.
+I didn't even perform.
 These days, it's like smash and grab - scrounging around for ideas - then ripping everyone off and moving on to the next film.
 That just goes to show how competitive any area of indie movie-making really is.
 It's totally exploding."

+"This a lot more involved than I've ever dreamed or imagined.
 There's some really cool stuff out there.
 We've extended our shooting schedule twice.
 We were simply going to go out and shoot documentary style but now we've found a different angle.
-We're going to keep everything pretty much under wraps since these websites are really raked over by other film-makers.
+We're going to keep everything pretty much under wraps since websites are really raked over by other film-makers.
 I guess the internet is probably the first stop in this whole process.
 I've even seen an attorney para-phrase something I've written."

 "It's pretty strange trying to communicate to fellow buskers exactly what we're doing because I'm not sure myself," Zoobie continues.
 "Some love it, some want money, and some don't get it.
 We used to give everyone cash but that's expected.
 The busker now gets a nice DVD which ties them over until they see the movie.
-One busker said the disc was the greatest thing he'd gotten all year."
+One busker said the disc was the greatest thing he'd gotten all Summer."

 Busker Alley - The Movie

 (BOULDER, COLORADO) It seems there's just no love for buskers.
-To celebrate the start of Busker Alley's third year, an announcement to start the filming of "Busker Alley" this summer was made official by producers Jack Carter and Zoobie at the Boulder Café July 4th, 2008.
+To celebrate the start of Busker Alley's third year, an announcement to start the filming of "Busker Alley" this summer was made official by producers Jack Carter and Zoobie at the Boulder Café July 4th.
 Unlike previous movies of buskers and street performers, Busker Alley will not portray the classic busker love story gone wrong.
 There's just too much talent.

 "We got very tired of this overused format.
 Almost every studio film ever made features a busker falling in love with another.
 It goes all the way back to the silent film "The Street Singer" and always with the same result.
 It's time for something different," said Jack Carter of the film.